Juniper/ruby-junos-ez-stdlib/README.md

 # PROVIDERS

 Providers manage access to individual resources and their associated properties.
+Providers/resources exists for managing life-cycle common changes that you generally need as part of a larger workflow process.
 For more documentation on Providers/Resources, see the *docs* directory.

   - L1ports: Physical port management